-(i) Explosives with mass explosion risk;

-(ii) Explosives which do not explode in mass, having a projection hazard, but minor explosion effects;

-- (iii) Explosives having a fire hazard with minor or no explosion effects; - (iv) Explosives which present no significant hazard;

-(a) Items in this sub-division are so packed or designed as to present only a small hazard in the event of ignition during transport.
+- a) Explosives with mass explosion risk; - b) Explosives which do not explode in mass, having a projection hazard, but minor explosion effects; - c) Explosives having a fire hazard with minor or no explosion effects; - d) Explosives which present no significant hazard; - e) Items in this sub-division are so packed or designed as to present only a small hazard in the event of ignition during transport.
 The effects are largely confined to the package and no projection of fragments of appreciable size or range is to be expected.
-An internal fire would not cause mass explosion of the package; and

-(b) Items so packed or designed that any explosive effect during transport is confined within the item or package, unless the package is degraded by external causes.

-(v) Very insensitive substances which have a mass explosion hazard.
+An internal fire would not cause mass explosion of the package; - f) Items so packed or designed that any explosive effect during transport is confined within the item or package, unless the package is degraded by external causes; and - g) Very insensitive substances which have a mass explosion hazard.